This is a severe condition that requires immediate attention.

 - Coarctation or dissection of the aorta.

-- Stenosis of the renal artery or narrowing of the arteries of the kidneys.
+- Stenosis of the renal artery or narrowing of the streets of the kidneys.

-- Missing doses of prescribed antihypertensive medications, especially beta-blockers or clonidine, which can cause a rebound effect.
-Breach of medication is the most common reason for hypertensive emergencies.
+- Missing doses of prescribed antihypertensive medications, especially beta-blockers or clonidine, can cause a rebound effect.
+Breach of drugs is the most common reason for hypertensive emergencies.

 The malignant hypertensive is more common in African American men and smokers.
-You are more likely to develop malignant hypertension if you already have essential hypertension, high blood pressure of 140/90 or more.
+You are more likely to develop malignant hypertension if you already have essential hypertension and high blood pressure of 140/90 or more.